 For $e\in \overline E(\mathbb G)$ we denote by $e^\circ$ the interior of $e$, and use $\vec e$ to indicate a choice of orientation on $e$.
 If $e\in L(\GG)$ is a leg, then it will {\em always} be oriented away from the vertex.
 Bounded edges will be considered with both possible orientations.
 For $v\in V(\mathbb G)$, we denote by $\Star(v)$ the {\em star} of $v$, i.e., the collection of oriented edges and legs having $v$ as their tail.
 In particular, $\Star(v)$ contains two edges for every loop based at $v$.
 The number of edges and legs in $\Star(v)$ is called the {\em valency} of $v$, and is denoted by $\valence(v)$.
 By abuse of notation, we will often identify $\Star(v)$ with its geometric realization -- an oriented tree with root $v$, all of whose edges are leaves.
-Notice however, that the natural map from the geometric realization of $\Star(v)$ to $\GG$ need not be injective.

 The {\em genus} of $\Gamma$ is defined to be $g(\Gamma) = g(\GG) :=1-\chi(\mathbb G)+\sum_{v\in V(\mathbb G)}g(v)$, where $\chi(\GG):=b_0(\GG)-b_1(\GG)$ denotes the Euler characteristic of $\GG$.
 Finally, a tropical curve $\Gamma = (\GG, \ell)$ is called {\em stable} if so is $\GG$, that is, if every vertex of weight zero has valency at least three, and every vertex of weight one has valency at least one.